-This fourth edition of LIDIA CELEBRATES AMERICA invites Lidia and viewers to participate in some diverse customs, foods and traditions celebrated by families and communities, and premieres Thursday, December 26, 2013 at 9:00 p.m.
-ET on PBS, (check local listings).
+This fourth edition of Lidia Celebrates America invites Lidia and viewers to participate in some diverse customs, foods and traditions celebrated by families and communities.
+Life’s Milestones premiered in December, 2013 on PBS.

 In the final story of Life’s Milestones, Lidia travels to a remote area of Utah to witness an ancient tradition: a Navajo House Blessing.
 An invitation rarely if ever filmed or extended to outsiders, it is especially meaningful to Lidia and she feels privileged to take part in this centuries old sacred custom.